justin1dennison/blog/content/posts/gocat-and-remote-commands.md

 - Go may be a good replacement for Python when building security utilities because of the portability and rather robust standard library.
 - If I were going to continue to work on this tool, then I would spend some time using it as is before making additional design decisions or changes.
 I see using command-line arguments to set the host and port for the tool, but that may be pointless complexity.

 Now when I do make changes, I would like to automatically rebuild the project.
 Moreover, I would like to make those changes available to others relatively quickly.
-That is a discussion for another time, but I will tell you that **GitHub Actions** achieve this.
+That is a discussion for another time, but I will tell you that **GitHub Actions** achieve my automation goal.
 Stayed tuned for more....